 There you have it, six tried-and-true types of meditation.
 There is scientific proof linking meditation to improved sleep, reduced anxiety, lower blood pressure, decreased pain and a myriad of other health benefits.
 Add to these increased self-awareness, tolerance, resilience, and understanding, and you’ve got a win-win.
 Whatever form of meditation you choose, you will discover that committing to a regular meditation practice gives rise to an abundance of holistic benefits.

-Mindworks App is a great resource to learn to meditate, or to deepen your practice.
-While many meditation apps present a popularized notion of meditation, the Mindworks App draws from the combined experience of an international team of meditation experts and provides Guided Meditations as well as Mind Talks.
-Download the free app today.
+Mindworks Meditation Courses are great resource to learn to meditate, or to deepen your practice.
+While many meditation apps present a popularized notion of meditation, Mindworks draws from the combined experience of an international team of meditation experts and provides Guided Meditations as well as video Mind Talks.
+Sign up for Mindworks Meditation Courses today.
 Also check out another popular blog post, “How Does Meditation Reduce Stress?”